Straight to the Point

 While it's possible to get reasonable browning with a torch by holding it at a distance great enough that this effect is minimized, or by using a dissipator like the Searzall, and by making multiple slow passes across the surface of a steak, I find the effort and time needed to do so much more of a headache than simply cooking a steak in a hot skillet, with the torch as an added heat source.
 Besides, a steak cooked with a skillet-and-torch combo comes out with a better crust in the end.

-Q: What's the best torch for searing meat?
+What's the best torch for searing meat?

 Standard propane torches with trigger-start ignition heads have trouble staying lit when inverted.
 This can be a problem when you're frantically trying to relight a torch as your steak sears in a hot skillet.
 Adding a Searzall unit will not only ensure that the flame stays lit but will also diffuse the flame, allowing you to get a more even sear.

 Want to keep things on the cheap?
 I find that a standard butane gas canister used with a high-intensity torch head, like the Iwatani Torch Burner, does a more than adequate job.
 It's what I pack in my travel cooking kit.
+(You can read our review of the best kitchen torches right here.)

-Q: Will food acquire any off aromas when finished with a torch?
+Will food acquire any off aromas when finished with a torch?

 Finishing a steak or chop with nothing but the naked flame of a propane or butane torch can indeed leave an off, gasoline-like aroma on the surface of the meat due to imperfect combustion.
 However, if you are using the skillet/torch combination method, the added heat from the skillet will help the fuel combust more completely, while the dilution of any un-combusted fuel by the fat and juices in the pan will render it completely imperceptible.